Economic Analysis According to VDI 2067

 VDI 2067 is based on the annuity principle: all costs and revenues are converted into uniform annual payments (annuities).
 This makes it possible to directly compare variants with different investment levels, service lives and cost profiles.

-The central idea: different cost types — one-off investments, recurring annual costs, and energy costs subject to price escalation — are converted into comparable annual costs over the observation period using a uniform discount rate .
+The central idea is straightforward.
+One-off investments, recurring annual costs and energy costs subject to price escalation are all converted into comparable annual costs over the observation period , using a uniform discount rate .

 Cost Categories